10-Q 1 ghld-20230630.htm 10-Q ghld-20230630

 Notional and Fair Value

-The notional and fair value of derivative financial instruments not designated as hedging instruments were as follows at June 30, 2023 and December 31, 2022:
+The notional and fair value of derivative financial instruments not designated as hedging instruments were as follows as of June 30, 2024 and December 31, 2023:

 Fair Value